-Advanced Satisfactory Developing Unsatisfactory

-Binder/Contents

-3-ring binder

-Tabbed subject dividers

-Zipper pouch

-Pens and pencils

-Notebook paper

-Agenda/daily planner/ calendar

-Tutorial Request Forms

-Learning logs

-Binder Organization

-Zipper pouch

-Agenda/daily planner/ calendar

-Notebook paper

-Academic sections

-Academic Sections

-Divider

-Cornell notes for each class

-Handouts/worksheets/ classwork

-Tests/quizzes

-Returned assignments

-Advanced: All supplies no tes and student wo rk are included and well-organized.

-work are included an

-work are included.
+Advanced Satisfactory Developing Unsatisfactory Binder/Contents 3-ring binder Tabbed subject dividers Zipper pouch Pens and pencils Notebook paper Agenda/daily planner/ calendar Tutorial Request Forms Learning loss Binder Organization - Zipper pouch - Agenda/daily planner/ calendar - Notebook paper - Academic sections Academic Sections Divider Cornell notes for each class Handouts/worksheets/ classwork Tests/quitzres Returned assignments

 Setting your file up at the beginning of the year is important, but it is only the first step.
 The most vital challenge is to ensure you take pride in your work throughout the year.
 The more organised you are and the more effort you put into your work, the more you will learn and achieve.
 Make this your best year yet!